mknz/secure-trans-pad/README.md

 # secure-trans-pad
-***This tool is still experimental!***
+**This tool is still experimental!**

-Secure local transcription and translation tool using Faster Whisper with output to CryptPad
+Secure local transcription and translation tool using [Faster Whisper](https://github.com/SYSTRAN/faster-whisper) with output to CryptPad or to the console

 ## Requirements
 Install [uv](https://docs.astral.sh/uv/) and git clone this repo.